 Recommendation 2: With community input, ICANN should decide to what extent there is a need to carry out outreach to groups outside of the normal ICANN participant, and should such outreach be deemeed necessary, a plan should be developed to carry this out and document it.
 The need for and details of the outreach may vary depending on the ultimate GDPR implementation and cannot be detailed at this point.

-[Question to Review Team: given the realtively few examples we have come up with for such outreach (consumer protection organizations, law enforcement and no-longer relevant - GDPR privacy commissioners), do we still wish to proceed with this Recommendation?]

 Findings: There is little evidence of outreach as described in the roriginal recommendation and such outreach is still felt to have merits.

-Rationale: The need for such outreach will be determined during the first phase of consultation.
+Rationale: The need for such outreach will be determined during the first phase of consultation, but there are already strong arguments for considering outreach to consumer protection agencies, law enforcement and more active outreach to registrants.

 Impact of Recommendation: The impact of such outreach will be determined during the first phase of consultation.